 Which employees can I claim for?

-Employers can only claim a Job Support Scheme grant for employees who were ‘on the payroll’ between 6th April 2019 and 23rd September 2020.
+The original JSS guidance stated that employers can only claim a Job Support Scheme grant for employees who were ‘on the payroll’ between 6th April 2019 and 23rd September 2020.
+With the Job Support Scheme being postponed to allow for the CJRS extension, it’s not yet certain if this date range will be extended.

 It means that you can only receive JSS funding for employees who you made RTI submissions for in that period.